-She can't afford to give big holiday bonuses to her eight employees, so Deborah Williams, owner of Design and Image in Denver, hands out something just as valuable: a book of coupons redeemable for work/life balance during the year.
+When she was getting her Denver product branding firm off the ground, Design and Image founder Deborah Williams couldn’t afford to give big holiday bonuses to her eight employees.
+Instead, she gave something almost as valuable: a book of coupons redeemable for work/life balance during the year.

-Redeeming the coupons costs the company about $3,300 per employee, including lost revenue on the extra days off.
+Williams estimates the coupons cost the firm about $3,300 per employee, including lost revenue on the extra days off.
 But Williams says it’s easy to pay.
 “It’s not cash out of your pocket, except for reimbursing lunch,” says Williams.